Space Object Detection using Multi-frame Temporal Trajectory Completion Method: CONCLUSION

 \section{CONCLUSION}

-In this paper, we propose a framework based on single-frame detection and multi-frame temporal trajectory completion strategy.
-The proposed WTNet an $F_1$ of 88.07\%, outperforming the typical single-frame detection approaches.
-Visual results demonstrate the effectiveness of the multi-frame temporal trajectory completion strategy, which can predict missed objects accurately and reduce false detections.
-This combination of single-frame detection and temporal completion strategy is promising to improve space object detection.
+In this paper, we propose a framework based on single-frame detection and multi-frame temporal trajectory completion.
+The proposed WTNet achieves an $F_1$ of 88.07\%, outperforming the typical single-frame detection approaches.
+With the introduction of the multi-frame temporal trajectory completion strategy, the $F_1$ is improved to 90.14\%, validating the effectiveness of this approach.
+Extended experiments on the public BUAA-MSOD dataset further confirm the generalization capability of our method.This combination of single-frame detection and temporal completion strategy is promising to improve space object detection.
 In future, this can be invested to improve the model's robustness across diverse observational scenarios and complex space environments.